olsh/olsh.github.io/_posts/2018-06-21-resharper-to-sonarqube.markdown

 InspectCode YouSolution.sln --swea -s=INFO -o=ReSharperReport.xml
 ```

-For the next step, I wrote as the small .NET core [global tool](https://github.com/olsh/dotnet-reqube) which can convert ReSharper report to SonarQube format.
+For the next step, I wrote a small .NET core [global tool](https://github.com/olsh/dotnet-reqube) which can convert ReSharper report to SonarQube format.
 First, you need to install `dotnet-reqube` with the following command.

 ```bat
 dotnet tool install --global dotnet-reqube